 The retail area is smoke-free so non-smokers can visit the shop and feel welcome.
 The only place smoking is allowed is in the smoke lounge.

-The shop has the second largest humidor in South Carolina, an enclosed area which keeps the cigars in an optimal temperature controlled environment at about 70% humidity.
+The shop, located on the outskirts of the Market Common, has the second largest humidor in South Carolina.
+A humidor is an enclosed area which keeps the cigars in an optimal temperature- controlled environment at about 70% humidity.
 Otherwise, the cigars will dry out, and then split and crack.
 The inside of the humidor is huge, with a cave-like feel, and there are shelves and shelves of cigars.

-Mark’s humidor contains a world selection of all the major brands of cigars plus some boutique cigar lines as well.
+Mark’s humidor contains a huge selection of all the major brands of cigars plus some boutique cigar lines from around the world.
 Cigars are primarily manufactured in the Caribbean and Central America.
 There are some limited cigars, typically from Miami and South Florida, but the vast majority, some 95%, come from Latin America.

 The making of cigars has a long history.
-Producing them is a talent, it’s artisanal— a completely hand-made product.
+Producing them is a talent; they are an artisanal, completely hand-made product.

 “They’re all rolled by hand,” Mark says.
 “That’s something you just don’t see nowadays.
 Some of the shapes and sizes these artisans produce are just incredible.”

 Mark and his business partners have a combined twenty years experience in the industry.